 Membership in Psi Chi

 The psychology department at Smith has established, nurtured and grown a large and active chapter of Psi Chi, The National Honor Society in Psychology.
 Founded in 1929 for the purpose of "encouraging, stimulating, and maintaining excellence in scholarship of the individual members in all fields, particularly psychology, and advancing the science of psychology," Psi Chi is a national organization comprised of local chapters on more than 600 college and university campuses.

 Psi Chi provides academic recognition to its initiates by fact of membership.
 On a larger scale, local chapters of Psi Chi offer a nurturing climate towards creative development.
 These local chapters provide programs designed to stimulate and nourish professional growth.
 Annual national and regional conventions are held in conjunction with other psychological associations.
 Psi Chi also offers research award competitions, certificate recognition programs and a quarterly newsletter.
 Psychology majors wishing to apply for membership in Psi Chi at Smith College should visit the organization's website.
 All applications must be received by mid-February.

 Psychology majors are selected as representatives who attend psychology department meetings, cast a vote on departmental decisions, and are asked to represent student interests on a wide variety of matters, such as the structure and contents of the curriculum and new faculty hiring.
 We see our students as participants in the governance of the department.
-Applications to be selected as a student liaison are sent to all psychology majors in January.
+Applications to be selected as a student liaison are sent to psychology majors in September.

 Bass Hall 417